Schlaffmatthewj/Express-app/README.md

 ## My Favorite Bit From This Project

 - Sneaking bits of info into the url as an 'id' but they were used for the next query for the API request as their params.
-- Nesting user's restaurants inside of user cities where they belong too.
+- Nesting user's restaurants inside of user cities where they belong to.
 - Adding Error show pages

 ## Fix or Add